dbochicchio/VeraAlexa/README.md

 ```

 # Use in code: Generic commands (requires jq)
-Commands are only supported with jq:
+Commands are only supported with *jq*:

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1",